vipul2802/o365hq.com/content/services/Cloud Phone System and PSTN Calling - Initial Setup.md

 +++
-title = "Cloud Phone System and PSTN Calling - Initial Setup" description = "We will help you deploy, configure, and set up the Cloud Phone System & Enterprise Voice in Office 365.
+title = "Cloud Phone System and PSTN Calling - Initial Setup" description = "We will help you deploy, configure, and set up the Cloud Phone System & Enterprise Voice in Microsoft 365.
 This will allow a Teams user to place and receive PSTN (Public Switched Telephone Network) calls and have access to PBX features.
 The Cloud Phone System allows you to replace your existing PBX system with a set of features delivered from Office 365 and tightly integrated into your organization's cloud experience." date = 2018-02-02

 [taxonomies]